Willy Adames Player Props: Brewers vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to allow the most home runs in baseball (102 total, 1.6 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (102 total, 1.6 per game).

-- Moll will make his first start of the season for the Athletics.
+- Blackburn (0-0) takes the mound for the Athletics to make his third start this season.

-- The 31-year-old left-hander pitched in relief in his most recent outing this season, one of 27 appearances so far.
+- The righty last pitched on Sunday against the Miami Marlins, when he threw five innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.